jkr11/jkr11.github.io/_posts/2023-08-27-fun-proofs.md

 latex: true
 ---

-This entry contains a list of proofs i found that either support my studies or were interesting/unique enough to write down.
+This entry contains a list of proofs i found that were interesting/unique enough to write down.

 <!--more-->